-Bjorn Steinholt is a Managing Director with more than 25 years of experience providing capital markets consulting, including financial and economic analyses relating to mergers and acquisitions, initial public offerings, fairness opinions, private placements, venture capital investments, structured finance, portfolio risk management, market structure, performance measurement, option and warrant valuations and shareholder disputes.
+Bjorn Steinholt, CFA is an affiliated Managing Director with 35 years of experience providing capital markets consulting, including financial and economic analyses relating to mergers and acquisitions, initial public offerings, fairness opinions, private placements, venture capital investments, structured finance, portfolio risk management, market structure, performance measurement, option and warrant valuations and shareholder disputes.

 Mr. Steinholt holds a Master of International Business degree from the University of San Diego, and a Bachelor of Science degree in Computer Science and Engineering from California State University, Long Beach.
 He has also earned the designation Sivilingeniør from the University of Trondheim, Norway, and the designation Chartered Financial Analyst (CFA) from the CFA Institute.